All religions to benefit from CAA, says PM Modi at NCC rally

 ''For over 30 yrs not a single next generation fighter plane was added to IAF.
 Old aircraft used to meet with accidents, fighter pilots used to die...Work stalled for 3 decades was cleared by us.
 Country, today has next generation fighter plane Rafale,'' Prime Minister said.

 Modi said,''Several speeches were given but when our armed forces used to ask to take action, they used to be refused.
 Today there is 'yuva soch', country is progressing with youthful thinking.
-So, it does surgical strike, airstrike&teaches lesson to terrorists after entering their house.''
+So, it does surgical strike, airstrike & teaches lesson to terrorists after entering their house.''

 Violence and weapons no solution: PM Modi in 2020's first Mann ki Baat